Pavinberg/Cinter/README.md

 ## Developing

 The project has just started and only has preliminary functions.
+It is developed on macOS and other operating systems havn't been tested.
 Besides, it is my first open source project and any advice is well welcome.